Elisabeth Elliot’s book Passion and Purity is NOT a love story.

-If you are married and your interests are NOT divided then you are not doing marriage well.
+If you are married and your interests are divided then you are not doing marriage well.
 And as a Christian husband, you are supposed to do marriage well.

 We excuse a lot of terrible behavior in our heroes of the faith, and in those we know personally who are totally “sold out for Jesus.”
 But what I have witnessed is that being sold out for Jesus often means that you are very, very bad at relationships.

 Maybe part of the reason some are sold out for Jesus is because they have vulnerability and intimacy issues and can’t get close to anyone else.
 And so it’s easy and natural to be “sold out for God.”
 Or maybe they’re healthy people, but they simply should never have gotten married.
 I don’t know.

 But I do hope that we start judging the health of relationships on their own merits, rather than assuming that if one person is “sold out for Jesus,” that is evidence that the relationship must, de facto, be a healthy one.

 I think that’s how Elisabeth Elliot must have justified all of this to herself.
 Because Jim was focused on Christ, he rose above earthly relationships.
 I’m sure many wives and girlfriends have done similar things.